lucasbrtz/codecademy-fullstack-projects/README.md

 This is a list of all projects of [Codecademy Full-Stack Software Engineer Career Path](https://www.codecademy.com/career-journey/full-stack-engineer).

 ## Web Development Foundations
 Get started with the foundations.
-Learn how to build a stylized and responsive website with HTML and CSS.
+By the end of this section, you'll be able to build a stylized and responsive website with HTML and CSS.

 ### Fundamentals of HTML
 HTML provides the structure for all web pages you visit.
 Learn the elements that you'll use to piece together this structure and best semantic practices associated with building out a web page.